NOTICE - NEXT PUBLIC / SIGN-UP MEETING ON MONDAY, MARCH 4TH AT 7 PM, AT CIRCLE FIRE DEPARTMENT, 3321 COLUMBIA HWY, LEESVILLE, SC

-7. The reduced rate is $590.
-SCWSA typical rate is $1,590.
+7. The reduced rate is $590 until March 15th.
+After that date, the fee increases to $640 until September 1.
+SCWSA typical rate is $1,540.
 Both are significantly discounted compared to neighboring utilities.
 For instance, Gilbert-Summit Rural and Lexington County Joint Water and Sewer Commission charge approximately $2,800.
 Others in the Midlands charge $5000.
 Please keep this in mind.
 SCWSA's board has kept it's water tap fees low, but may need to review that charge in the near future.

 8. The good news, there will be a Phase 2 project.
 Given the number of participants that have already paid the $590 and completed the contract and other paperwork.
 However, not have the number of sign-ups, 300, by January 15th has had an impact on the timeline on when the project will be ready to go to construction.

 9. SCWSA will be presenting at the Lake Murray Association's next Public Meeting on February 28th at 7 PM.
 The meeting will be held at the Ruritan Club across from Hollywood Elementary.
 The presentation will be about its proposed Wastewater Treatment Plant.
 If you live on the in the Phase 2 project area and want sewer service, this Wastewater Treatment Plant project is critical in making sewer service in Eastern Saluda County possible.
 SCWSA needs your support.
 We need your voice to be heard.
 For more information go to www.lakemurrayassociation.com.

 10. SCWSA General Manager, Jason Fell will give a status update for the project.
 In addition, he will discuss the typical makeup of well water in the Holley Ferry Community.
 If anyone from the Holley Ferry community is interested in participating, SCWSA will take a water sample from their existing well water and perform an analysis.